Tourists Advised To Be Extra Cautious During Snowy Areas Visit - UrduPoint

 Tourists Advised To Be Extra Cautious During Snowy Area's Visit

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Tourists visiting hilly areas of the country to enjoy snowy season during the current rain spell expected on the weekend have been advised by the concerned authorities to take extra precautionary measures to avoid any untoward situation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :Tourists visiting hilly areas of the country to enjoy snowy season during the current rain spell have been advised by the concerned authorities to take extra precautionary measures to avoid any untoward situation.

 Every year, a large number of local and international tourists plan to visit the hilly areas of the country to enjoy the picturesque beauty of natural scenes including lush green valleys, beautiful mountains, snow peaks, meadows, lakes and water falls.